Housing & Shelter Programs

 The Safe Sleeping Village

-The Safe Sleep Village is a temporary shelter program where guests can stay in tents within a safe outdoor environment.
+The Safe Sleeping Village is a temporary shelter program where guests can stay in tents within a safe outdoor environment.
 The program launched at the beginning of the COVID-19 pandemic to provide additional housing to people living on the streets and has since continued due to its success.
 The site is located at 1515 South Van Ness Avenue in the Mission District and is staffed 24/7.

 Onsite, guests have access to bathrooms, showers, charging stations, and up to three nutritious meals per day.
 Guests can also work with a Care Coordinator who can provide assistance and referrals to behavioral health services, housing navigation, and other basic needs.
 The program is rooted in a trauma-informed and harm reduction model to meet clients where they are at.

-To learn more about the program and how to enroll, please contact (415) 282-6209
+To learn more about the program and how to enroll, please contact (415) 282-6209.

 Richard M. Cohen Residence